fuankarion/Vision17/Lab3-Latex-Tutorial/Readme.md

 *.avi
 *.mp4
 *.pdf
-"
 ```

 ## Compiling (rendering) LaTeX files

-LaTeX files are written as plain text, and must be compiled into PDF or DVI to produce publication ready documents.
+LaTeX files are written as plain text, and must be compiled into PDF or DVI to produce publication ready documents (just like C/C++ source code).

 From the commandline you can use the ´pdflatex´ (recommended) or ´latex´ commands.
 Some modern alternatives are ´xelatex´
 and ´luatex´, which have better handing of not ascii characters.